 Overseas Orders Drive Steady Sales

 Thailand shrimp market growth has stayed firm due to stable demand in key export destinations and solid support at home.
 Shrimp from Thailand continues to see strong orders from the US, Japan, and European markets, which has helped producers bounce back from earlier disease issues and supply dips.
 Hatcheries have improved breeding stock and water filtration, giving farmers healthier young shrimp.
-Feed makers now supply feeds that cut down disease risks and support better growth.
+Feed makers now supply feeds that cut down disease risks and support better growth, which is augmenting the Thailand shrimp market share.
 Many farms have put stronger checks in place to tackle problems like early mortality, which once caused heavy losses.
 Exporters have locked in supply deals with large supermarket chains and restaurant brands to keep shipments moving.
 Processing plants have added new freezing systems and packaging lines to keep shrimp fresh longer.
 Producers have also pushed out easy-cook products like frozen breaded shrimp and seasoned packs for international stores.
 These changes help Thailand remain a reliable source of premium shrimp.
 New training projects for farm workers have helped reduce antibiotic use and protect pond health.
 All these steps mean more consistent supply and better quality, which keeps Thailand well-placed to serve buyers looking for safe and dependable shrimp at stable prices.

 Greener Practices Lift Local Farms